succinctlabs/sp1-solana/README.md

 cd example/program
-cargo build-sbf --sbf-out-dir ./target solana config set -ud solana program deploy --program-id target/fibonacci_verifier_contract-keypair.json target/fibonacci_verifier_contract.so --compute-unit-limit 300000
+cargo build-sbf --sbf-out-dir ./target solana config set -ud solana program deploy --program-id target/fibonacci_verifier_contract-keypair.json target/fibonacci_verifier_contract.so
 ```

 > [!NOTE]
 > The Solana on-chain verifier takes around 280K compute units to deploy (which is greater than the default limit of 200K).
-As such, we've passed the `--compute-unit-limit` flag as 300K.
+When interacting with the program, you may need to increase the compute unit limit.

 ## Installation